LaughingLeader-DOS2-Mods/Mimicry/README.md

 #### Beastmaster

-Friendly summons within 10m to the mime gain new abilities.
+Friendly summons within 15m to a mime gain new abilities.

 ##### Monster Skills: